hvbr1s/fordefi-hyperliquid/README.md

 # Hyperliquid-Fordefi Integration

-A TypeScript application for interacting with Hyperliquid's DeFi protocol through Fordefi.
+A TypeScript application for interacting with Hyperliquid's DEX through Fordefi.

 ## Overview

-This application enables secure interactions with the Hyperliquid protocol using Fordefi's enterprise-grade wallet infrastructure.
+This application enables secure interactions with the Hyperliquid L1 DEX from a Fordefi EVM Vault.
 It provides functionality for:

-- Withdrawing funds from Hyperliquid to specified Ethereum addresses
+- Withdrawing funds from Hyperliquid to your Fordefi EVM Vault
 - Sending USDC within the Hyperliquid ecosystem

 ## Prerequisites